Jesse Lee Peterson: Political involvement

-In 1990, Peterson founded BOND (Brotherhood Organization of Los Angeles City College), later registered as a religious non-profit.
+In 1990, Peterson founded BOND (Brotherhood Organization of a New Destiny), later registered as a religious non-profit.
 BOND had close ties to the Tea Party movement.
 Advisory board members have included conservative talk radio hosts Sean Hannity and Dennis Prager.
 Peterson has participated in activism against illegal immigration, abortion, gun control, and for traditional family values.
 He has protested against the NAACP, as well as feminist lawyer Gloria Allred.
 He has participated in discussions at the annual political convention Politicon.

+In 2000, Peterson introduced Pat Buchanan's vice presidential running mate, Ezola Foster—a conservative black woman who worked in Los Angeles public schools for 33 years—at the contested Reform Party national convention.
+In the speech, Peterson warned the audience, "You'd have to be blind, crippled and crazy to send your child to the public school system."
+During the speech, he also stated that "most black people—not all but most—have been taught to love evil and hate good."

 From 1999 to 2004, Peterson chose Martin Luther King Jr. Day to hold a "National Day of Repudiation of Jesse Jackson" to highlight his opposition to Jackson, who was near King when he was assassinated.
-In 2001, while meeting with Toyota executives in Los Angeles, Peterson accused Jackson of threatening him and his son Jonathan Jackson of assaulting him.
+In 2001, while meeting with Toyota executives in Los Angeles, Peterson accused Jackson of threatening him and accused Jackson's son, Jonathan Jackson, of assaulting him.
 In 2006, a jury cleared Jesse Jackson of the threat allegation, but was split on his son's assault allegation.
 Conservative activist organization Judicial Watch provided attorneys for Peterson in the lawsuit.
-In 2002, Peterson debated Michael Eric Dyson on "The Case For/Against Reparations for African Americans," hosted by the National Association of Black Journalists.
+In 2002, Peterson debated Michael Eric Dyson on "The Case For/Against Reparations for blacks," hosted by the National Association of Black Journalists.

 Prager wrote the forewords to two of Peterson's books.
 Peterson's radio show was simulcast on Newsmax TV in 2017–2018.
 In June 2019, video-sharing platform YouTube demonetized Peterson's channel, amongst many others, under an updated hate speech policy.
 Peterson appeared in the 2020 political documentary Uncle Tom, produced by radio host Larry Elder.